 This changed over time.
 In the early days some children reported that they weren't told when a relative had died, others reported that parents were encouraged to tell the child about the death of their grandparent.
+Children would not be burdened with news of day to day life in their birth families.
 Where the child had been abandoned or deserted, often no information was given.
-If it was thought to be in the child's best interests, the information was shared with the child.
+If it was thought to be in the child's best interests, information was shared with the child.
 As the reasons for admission changed over time, contact was more often maintained.

-When a child was the responsibility of the local authority, this was all the role of the child's local authority social worker.
+When a child was the responsibility of the local authority this was the role of the child's local authority social worker.